flynnbr11/QMLA/docs/glossary.rst

     Instance
         A single implementation of QMLA.

+        .. seealso:: Defined in :ref:`section_structure`.

     Run
-        A collection of :term:`Instance`s.
-Note that for a run, all instances must target the same :term:`System`.
+        A collection of :term:`instance` s.
+Note that for a run, all instances must target the same :term:`system` .

+        .. seealso:: Defined in :ref:`section_structure`.

     QMLA
-        Quantum Model Learning Agent.
+        .. seealso:: :term:`Quantum Model Learning Agent`

     QHL
-        Quantum Hamiltonian Learning.
-Given a parameterisation
-        of a model for a quantum system, and a target system from which to extract data, QHL learns the parameters which best match the data, through :term:`QLE`.
+        .. seealso:: :term:`Quantum Hamiltonian Learning`

     QLE
+        .. seealso:: :term:`Quantum Likelihood Estimation`

+    Quantum Hamiltonian Learning
+        Algorithm for learning the parameters of a given model.

+    Quantum Model Learning Agent
+        Algorithm/framework for finding model of quantum system.

+    Quantum Likelihood Estimation
-        Quantum Likelihood Estimation.
-The algorithm which is used to perform Bayesian inference during parameter learning for a given candidate model.
+        Algorithm used to perform Bayesian inference during :term:`QHL`

+    Exploration Strategy
+        The mechanism by which a tree grows, specifying new models to consider, when to stop considering new models, how to remove models, etc.

+        .. seealso:: Defined in :ref:`section_exploration_strategies`.

+    ES
+        .. seealso:: :term:`Exploration Strategy`

+    Exploration Tree
+        Unique tree associated with an individual :term:`Exploration Strategy`.

+        .. seealso:: Defined in :ref:`section_structure`.

+    ET
+        .. seealso:: :term:`Exploration Tree`

     System
         The target system, i.e. underlying model.